Planning Your Upgrade

 Deployment Health

 Make sure devices are healthy and successfully communicating.
-You should especially make sure you are synchronized with any NTP server you are using to serve time.
-Being out of sync can cause upgrade failure.
-To check time, use the show time CLI command.
+Because being out of sync with your NTP server can cause upgrade failure, we also recommend you check time with the show time CLI command.

 Running Tasks and Scheduled Tasks

 Make sure essential tasks are complete.
-Tasks running when the upgrade begins are stopped, become failed tasks, and cannot be resumed.
+Tasks running when the upgrade begins are stopped and cannot be resumed; they become failed tasks.
 We also recommend you check for tasks that are scheduled to run during the upgrade and cancel or postpone them.

 Backups